automaticmanual/Gizmo/README.md

 Gizmo [![Build Status](https://travis-ci.org/rstone770/Gizmo.png?branch=master)](https://travis-ci.org/rstone770/Gizmo)
 =====

-A small object library that tries to remove boilerplate code and promote better practice while providing a fresh interface when using objects.
-How small you ask?
-Well at the current version the gz compressed lib is 441bytes.
+A small object library that tries to provide a super flexible and transparent way to create an use object.
+The goal for this project is to limit the gz compressed lib to under 1kb while providing rich features with transparency.
 This library focuses on factories instead of the new operator.
 Compiled the library should play nicely as a Common, AMD and global include.

 ## Setup
 As of 0.0.2 the repository contains a bin file in the bin folder.
 However to hack and build your own versions simply use: